RetireJS/retire.js/firefox/README.md

 ## fx.sh

-All targets must be executed from the same directory as this README file is in.
+All targets must be executed from the project root directory.

 **test**